Fsarmento/glider-sim/README.md

 ## Credits

-The joystick design was adapted from the [OpenVario Remote Stick project](https://www.openvario.org/doku.php?id=projects:remote_00:top), created by the OpenVario community.
+The joystick handle design was adapted from the [OpenVario Remote Stick project](https://www.openvario.org/doku.php?id=projects:remote_00:top), created by the OpenVario community.

+The joystick and rudder pedals were adapted from the [Flight-Simulator-Joystick](https://github.com/TomStanton/Flight-Simulator-Joystick) project, developed by Tom Stanton.

 ## Photos